rach7777/monax-may/home/content_blocks/whatcanido.md

 ## What can I do with Eris?

-When using default platform architecture, whether marketplaces, exchanges, government services, or on-demand commercial services, we rely on the service provider to manage the system and carry out our instructions.
+When using default platform architecture, whether marketplaces, exchanges, government services, or on-demand commercial services, we wholly rely on a service provider to manage the business process required for the system.

 ### **BUT**

-With Eris, communities, businesses, governments, and anybody else can use smart contracts to manage their data-driven relationships on their own.
+With Eris, communities, businesses, governments, and anybody else can use smart contracts to automate their business processes between organizations.
+All on their own.

 ### From anywhere.
 With anyone.
 For any purpose.